 Other cloud providers, such as Microsoft Azure and Google Cloud Platform, are slowly catching up in terms of speed.

 While learning how to become a DevOps engineer, you should also be aware of the salary prospects in the field.
+After all, if you plan on sticking with a DevOps career for the long haul, you should make sure it’s an economically viable choice, right?
 Check out the DevOps engineer salary in the following section.

 DevOps Engineer Salary

-The salary of a DevOps engineer may vary based on the number of years of experience and certifications you have.
+A DevOps engineer salary may vary based on the number of years of experience and certifications you have.
 Here’s an estimate from Glassdoor on the salary trends of a DevOps engineer in the United States and India: